nodejs/node/doc/api/fs.md

 An easier method of constructing the `mode` is to use a sequence of three octal digits (e.g. `765`).
 The left-most digit (`7` in the example), specifies the permissions for the file owner.
 The middle digit (`6` in the example), specifies permissions for the group.
-The right most digit (`5` in the example), specifies the permissions for others.
+The right-most digit (`5` in the example), specifies the permissions for others.

 | Number  |       Description        |